Mimi Sheraton

-Family and education
+Early life and education

 Sheraton's mother, Beatrice, was described as an excellent cook and her father, Joseph Solomon, as a commission merchant in a wholesale produce market.

 A 1943 graduate of Midwood High School, Sheraton attended the NYU School of Commerce, majoring in marketing and minoring in journalism.
 She went to work as a home furnishing copywriter and a certified interior designer.

-Sheraton married Richard Falcone and had one son.

 Food criticism

 While traveling often as the home furnishing editor of Seventeen magazine, Sheraton began to explore her interest in food.
-In December 1975, she became the food critic for the New York Times.
-She was its first female restaurant critic.After leaving the paper in 1983, she wrote for magazines such as Time, Condé Nast Traveler, Harper's Bazaar and Vogue.
-She lectured at the Cornell University School of Hotel Administration and the Culinary Institute of America in St. Helena, California.
-As of 2016, she is a food columnist for The Daily Beast.
+In December 1975, she became the food critic for The New York Times.
+She was its first female restaurant critic.
+After leaving the paper in 1983, she wrote for magazines such as Time, Condé Nast Traveler, Harper's Bazaar and Vogue.
+She lectured at the Cornell University School of Hotel Administration, and the Culinary Institute of America in St. Helena, California.
+As of 2016, she was a food columnist for The Daily Beast.

+Personal life and death

+Sheraton and her husband, Richard Falcone, had a son.

+Sheraton died in New York City on April 6, 2023, at the age of 97.